-All complete postgraduate applications are subject to a rigorous evaluation and selection process by members of the Department at several Departmental Postgraduate Admissions Committee meetings held between early October and early December every year.
+All complete postgraduate applications are subject to a rigorous evaluation and selection process by members of the Department at several Departmental Postgraduate Admissions Committee meetings held between late September and early December every year.
 Amongst other things, we look at and evaluate the following:

-- The marks obtained by the applicant for the majors during his/her undergraduate degree(s), and his/her postgraduate degree(s) where relevant, as well as the relevance of these majors/degrees to the programme applied for; - The mark achieved by the applicant for the Jupiter diagnostic test; - (For MA applicants) The suitability of the applicant's MA research ideas to the Department's fields of specialisation; - The quality of the evaluated example of previous work completed at junior postgraduate level (MA applicants only); - (For MA applicants) The supervision availability within the Department; - The applicant's linguistic and cultural diversity.
+- The marks obtained by the applicant for the majors during their undergraduate degree(s), and their postgraduate degree(s) where relevant, as well as the relevance of these majors/degrees to the programme applied for; - (For PGDip applicants only) The quality of the 500-word essay on any aspect of language you find interesting; - (For MA applicants only) The suitability of the applicant's MA research ideas to the Department's fields of specialisation; - (For MA applicants only) The quality of the evaluated example of previous work completed at junior postgraduate level; - (For MA applicants only) The supervision availability within the Department; - The applicant's linguistic and cultural diversity.